nativewind/nativewind/apps/website/docs/guides/theme-values.md

 }
 ```

-Or adding your custom colors into a shared file
+Or for custom colors, split them into their own shared file

 ```tsx
 // colors.js